 Choosing the best possible elementary school is critical to a child’s foundational development.
 In Texas, public school districts adopt curriculum standards set by the State Board of Education.
 The current standards, called Texas Essential Knowledge and Skills, outline what students should be able to learn and do in each course or grade.
 The curriculum is structured around the fundamentals of mathematics, science, social studies, language arts, music and reading.

-Alamo Elementary School has a regular student population of 727 with a 13.8 students/teacher ratio while Carver Elementary School has 657 students and a student-teacher ratio of 14.7 students/teacher ratio.
+Clark Elementary School has a regular student population of 730 with a 14.7 students/teacher ratio while Carver Elementary School has 657 students and a student-teacher ratio of 14.7 students/teacher ratio.

-Alamo Elementary School earned a State accountability rating of B (80-89) based on three domains: student achievement, school progress and closing the gaps.
+Clark Elementary School earned a State accountability rating of B (80-89) based on three domains: student achievement, school progress and closing the gaps.
 Scores are scaled from 0 to 100 to align with letter grades.
-The school scored 79 in student achievement, 90 in school progress and 88 in closing performance gaps.
-It scored 89 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.
+The school scored 76 in student achievement, 88 in school progress and 76 in closing performance gaps.
+It scored 84 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.

 On the other hand, Carver Elementary School not rated a State accountability rating due to the on-going impact from the COVID-19 pandemic.